bcwilliams198/gsu-csc-4821-the-way-home/README.md

 # The Way Home
 _The Way Home_ is a browser-based, 2d-platforming video game created during the Fall 2021 semester at Georgia State University for Dr. Weeks's Fundamentals of Game Design (CSC 4821) course.
-This project was a collaborative effort between four undergraduate [students](#authors--contributions) and was submitted for the course's final assignment.
+This project was a collaborative effort between four undergraduate [students](#authors--contributions) and was submitted for the course's final assignment along with a [video](https://youtu.be/Dy2eZXNsMgg) that was presented to the class on the final day of the course.

 ### Play the game [here](https://g9fr8w.csb.app/)!